 The idea resurfaced years later when I came across Émile Javal’s Physiologie de la lecture et de l’écriture.
 His studies of legibility show how forms that look broken or awkward at large scale can optically blend back into legibility when smaller (compare figures 68 and 71).
 This visual trick of distortion at one size becoming clarity at another stuck.

 When the chance came to design the Smallkine logo, it felt like the perfect application of these ideas.
 The final mark leans into square counters and oversized serifs, producing a chunky letterform that holds its structure at the smallest sizes while still offering visual interest when scaled up.
-In this way, the logo reflects both the press’s intimate scale and the resilience of poetry itself: legible, even when pushed to the edge.
+I hope it joins a long tradition of publisher’s marks: built to survive imperfect printing, endure, and signify the poets' voice wherever it appears.